weinrich15/NXRMscripts/README.md

 Contributions:

 File issues here on GitHub but remember these are unsupported.
-If you are a sonatype commercial customer please share your proven work here only after approval by your managaement.
+If you are a sonatype commercial customer please share your proven work here only after approval by your managament.
 All content must be anonymized with no reference to persons or employers.